Why choose this programme?

 - intercalating after either Year 2 or Year 3 of the MBChB.

-University of St Andrews Medicine BSc (Hons) student on the Manchester course pathway must be:
+University of St Andrews Medicine BSc (Hons) students on the Manchester course pathway must be:

 - currently studying on Year 3 of the Manchester MBChB, having already obtained a BSc classification of an Upper Second (2:1) or above from the University of St Andrews;